brozeph/reindeer/readme.md

 ### #parse

-The parse method is used for parsing a JSON string to a properly typed Javascript object that aligns with a mapping.
+The parse method is used for parsing either a JSON string or a Javascript object and coercing fields to a properly typed Javascript object that aligns with the mapping type specification.
 This method takes into account the [dynamic mapping](https://www.elastic.co/guide/en/elasticsearch/guide/current/dynamic-mapping.html) specified for the mapping and returns an object as would be stored in Elasticsearch.

+_NOTE:_ This method is used internally by CRUD methods within this module in order to ensure properly typed return values (i.e. so that date types are typed as Date objects, etc.).

+**Usage:** `mapper.parse(json, callback)`

+This method accepts the following arguments:

+* `json` - _(required)_ - this can be either a JSON string or a Javascript object containing the document to be parsed
+* `callback` - _(required)_ - a function callback that accepts two arguments:
+  * `err` - populated with details in the event of an error during the operation
+  * `model` - the parsed model that is properly typed according to the mapping specification

+The following example demonstrates the parsing of a JSON string:

 ```javascript
 var Mapper = require('reindeer').Mapper;